 In addition to developing new sources of power, we must also promote energy conservation efforts.
 A slight increase in the corporate average fuel economy (CAFE) standards of automobiles, light trucks, and sport utility vehicles can drastically reduce our nation’s consumption of oil.
 Energy efficiency programs such as CAFE have the potential to save the U.S. economy $130 billion annually.
 The 2025 CAFE standards of 54.5 mpg will result in consumer savings comparable to lowering the price of gasoline by $1 per gallon.
 I also supported a funding increase for the Weatherization Assistance Program (WAP), which can assist homeowners in reducing their energy costs by more than $413 in one year.

 High energy prices affect all of us, but are particularly troublesome for low-income households and some senior citizens, who may be forced to sacrifice certain necessities to pay for higher energy bills.
 To address this serious situation, I have consistently urged increased funding for the Low Income Home Energy Assistance Program (LIHEAP).
 This program provides much-needed assistance to low-income households in paying their energy bills.
-Additionally, I have cosponsored legislation that would give the federal government greater authority to curb excessive oil speculation and investigate and prosecute companies that engage in price gouging.
+Additionally, I have cosponsored legislation that would give the federal government greater authority to investigate and prosecute companies that engage in price gouging.

 Leading by Example on Conservation and Efficiency